KeepKey Hardware Wallet Review – A Beginner’s Guide

 - KeepKey vs. TREZOR vs. Ledger

-Since 2013 a new type of cryptocurrency wallet has emerged – the hardware wallet.
-Basically, a hardware wallet is a piece of hardware that you can store your private key on, so that a remote attacker won’t be able to steal your coins.
+In 2013 a new type of cryptocurrency wallet has emerged – the hardware wallet.
+Basically, a hardware wallet is a piece of hardware that stores your private keys and is not connected to the Internet.
+This way a remote attacker won’t be able to steal your coins.

 Due to the way hardware wallets are designed, it’s possible to use them safely even with computers infected with malware.